alphaparrot/exoplasim-legacy/docs/index.rst

 and running first configure.sh, then compile.sh (compilation flags are shown by running ``./compile.sh -h``).

+.. **NOTE ON INSTALLING EXOPLASIM FOR MULTIPLE PYTHON 3 VERSIONS:**
+..
+..
+ExoPlaSim needs to know where its Fortran source code is to compile the model,
+.. along with the Python bindings for the ``pyfft`` Fortran library.
+It uses
+.. a shell command with ``python3`` to query the module's absolute path
+.. to do this.
+If you have installed ExoPlaSim for multiple versions of
+..
+Python 3, this means compilation will only happen in the directory
+.. corresponding to the system's default version of Python 3.
+This can
+.. lead to crashes.
+If you must do this, you can run ``./configure.sh``
+.. manually in the ExoPlaSim package directory for the non-default version
+.. of Python 3.

 ..
 The postprocessor and its
 .. libraries can be compiled by entering ``exoplasim/postprocessor/`` and
 .. running ``./build_init.sh``.